Introduction to Microsoft Calendar

 That’s not great usability and it probably restricts the growth of the calendar.
 It means that you can’t use the Office 365 Calendar without also using Microsoft’s Outlook email app.
 The two programs are entirely linked.
 So if you prefer Gmail’s email platform but like the feel of Office 365 calendar, you’re out of luck—at least on your mobile device.
 The best you can do is use Gmail for your messages and Office 365 Calendar on your computer.

-If you’re moving from a different calendar platform, such as Google Calendar or iCloud Calendar, you’ll need to import your dates and events into Office 365 Calendar.
+If you’re moving from a different calendar platform in 2022, such as Google Calendar or iCloud Calendar, you’ll need to import your dates and events into Office 365 Calendar.
 Microsoft used to say—and some of its help files still say—that you can’t do it.
 You can only import a calendar into the paid version of Outlook, using the Import function.

 That’s not quite true.